nublson/ToDo-Application/README.md

 It allows the creation and removal of to-dos, including the possibility to delete all to-dos at once.
 Because it is such a simple application, I could have done it using only React's Context API.

+You can also see the Design of the application [here](https://www.figma.com/file/5lqv2bMpmNIwg9OIrQFU1u/Todo-App).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Feel free to deploy if you want.